 So when should we start to worry?

-Many analysts are saying this is nothing more than a negotiating tactic, but with the current state of foreign relations in the United States, there may a chance this will go into effect.
+Back in 2017, many analysts were saying this is nothing more than a negotiating tactic, but with the current state of foreign relations in the United States, there may a chance this will go into effect.

 “It’s not in anyone’s interest to make it harder for Americans to travel to Europe,” Tom Hall, Lonely Planet editorial director, told NBC News.
 “The continent’s travel industry — and that of the United Kingdom for that matter — will be hoping for strong visitor numbers from the U.S. to make the most of the advantages of the currency situation.
 For this reason, there’s a long way to go until any changes to the visa regime come into force, if at all.”